sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ### Constructor

 Initialize all the `@prop` properties in the constructor.
-Note that we only need to pass the candidate names as the argument, because the votes they received would be all 0 at the beginning.
+Note that we only need to pass the candidate names in the argument, because the votes they received would be all 0 at the beginning.

 ```ts
 constructor(candidateNames: FixedArray<CandidateName, typeof N>) {